A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Introduction

-Porous media, and two-dimensional cross-sections thereof, are characterised by at least two distinct length scales: the characteristic length of each pore/solid grain (pore-scale) and the characteristic length of the porous medium itself (macroscale) \citep{tomin2016investigating}.
-Obtaining a full understanding of the role of the pore structure on flow, transport and sorption via direct numerical solution in a complex geometry is computationally expensive, and prohibitively so when the pore-scale and macroscale have very different lengths.
-In the latter case, one way to deal with such disparities is to systematically derive an upscaled macroscale model that is uniformly valid on the entire porous medium, and contains pertinent pore-scale information in terms of an effective permeability, an effective diffusivity and a source/sink term.
+Porous media are characterised by at least two distinct length scales: the characteristic length of each pore/solid grain (pore-scale) and the characteristic length of the porous medium itself (macroscale) \citep{tomin2016investigating}.
+Studying the impact of the pore structure on flow, transport and sorption via direct numerical simulation (DNS) in a complex geometry is computationally expensive, and can be prohibitively so when the pore-scale and macroscale lengths differ by orders of magnitude.
+For example, \citet{olivieri2020turbulence} used DNS to study turbulent flow through a cube containing randomly distributed solid fibres, considering up to 1000 fibers of length $1/2$ in a cube of side length $2\pi$.
+Similarly, \citet{kuwata2017direct} used DNS to study turbulent flow through a channel with a porous bed; the bed was four pores thick, with a square-frame structure.
+When there is a large number of obstacles or pores as would be relevant to practical applications, one way to deal with these disparate length scales is to systematically derive an upscaled macroscale model that is uniformly valid on the entire porous medium, and contains pertinent pore-scale information via the permeability, effective diffusivity, and an effective source/sink term.